 Council has a robust planning framework in place to support the delivery of the Council Plan.
-This includes the 2007-2017 Community Plan, which sets out a ten-year vision and priorities for the future of the City of Port Phillip.
-The Community Plan guides and informs the draft Council Plan.
+This includes the 2007-17 Community Plan, which sets out a ten-year vision and priorities for the future of the City of Port Phillip.
+The Community Plan guides and informs the Council Plan.
 Sitting alongside the Council Plan are the Municipal Health and Wellbeing Plan and the Port Phillip Planning Scheme.
 Together these high level plans ensure the current and future health and wellbeing of the City of Port Phillip across social, built, cultural, economic and natural environments.

 Council also has a range of plans and strategies that support the delivery of the Council Plan by providing greater analysis and detail to address specific policy objectives.
 Within the organisation, department and individual plans align to support the delivery of the Council Plan objectives.
-To deliver on the objectives in the Council Plan, Council recognises that it must allocate appropriate resources.
+Council recognises that it must allocate appropriate resources to deliver on these objectives.
 The long-term financial plan provides the framework for Council to meet principles of sound financial management.
 It also shapes our medium-term strategic resource plan and short-term annual budget.